Extreme Championship Wrestling: ECW Arena shows and television syndication expansion

 The former ECW Arena as it appeared in 2010.
 The former "Bingo Hall" was ECW's primary venue for the majority of its existence.

 ECW's primary venue was the ECW Arena, a former warehouse secluded under a section of Interstate 95.
 Seating comprised simple folding chairs and four sets of portable bleachers, with the unconventional scene reflective of the gritty style of the promotion itself.
 It was from this venue that ECW's TV show ECW Hardcore TV was filmed for broadcast on a Philadelphia local cable sports station (SportsChannel America's local affiliate, SportsChannel Philadelphia) on Tuesday evenings.
 After Sports Channel Philadelphia went off the air in 1997, the show moved to WPPX-TV 61.
 It later moved to a former independent broadcast station (WGTW 48) in Philadelphia on either Friday or Saturday night, and at 1:00 a.m. or at 2:00 a.m.
-Shows were also aired on the MSG Network in NYC on Friday nights (early Saturday morning) at 2:00 a.m.
-Due to the obscurity of the stations and ECW itself, as well as the lack of FCC oversight at that late hour, many times expletives and violence were not edited out of these showings, along with extensive use of copyrighted music and music videos.
+Shows were also aired on the MSG Network in New York on Friday nights (early Saturday morning) at 2:00 a.m.
+Due to the obscurity of the stations and ECW itself, as well as the lack of oversight from the Federal Communications Commission at that late hour, many times expletives and violence were not edited out of these showings, along with extensive use of copyrighted music and music videos.

 In 1995, Tod Gordon sold Extreme Championship Wrestling, to his head booker, Paul Heyman, trading as HHG Corporation.
 Afterward, Gordon remained in ECW as a figurehead commissioner.
 Years after being the ECW "Commissioner", Gordon left ECW in May 1997; his absence was explained on-air that he retired from wrestling due to family.
 Rumors circulated, however, that Gordon was fired by Heyman after he was suspected as a "locker room mole" for a rival wrestling promotion, helping to lure talent to World Championship Wrestling.

+Expansion outside of Philadelphia

+Prior to 1994, ECW had been a regional promotion with the first event to take place outside of the Northeast being a house show on September 23 at the Florida State Fairgrounds in Tampa, Florida.
+On January 14, 1995, ECW held its first television taping outside the Northeast when they taped an episode of Hardcore TV in Davie, Florida followed by a second Florida taping in Orlando two days later.
+On December 29, 1995, ECW made its debut in New York City with the first Holiday Hell supercard event taking place at the Lost Battalion Hall in Queens.
+New York became one of the largest markets for the promotion's live events outside of Philadelphia, drawing capacity crowds to the Lost Battalion Hall, the Elks Lodge, and the Hammerstein Ballroom.

+On August 10 and August 11, 1996, ECW held its first events outside the United States when they teamed up with IWA Japan to present ECW vs. IWA vs. True FMW: Total War at the Yokohama Bunka Gymnasium in Yokohama, Kanagawa, Japan and Korakuen Hall in Tokyo, Japan respectively.